Mine rehabilitation and financial assurance – the new regime in QueenslandNov 2017 |

 A PRC Plan is required to be part of the environmental authority application for a mining lease.

 The Bill also requires a Progressive Rehabilitation and Closure Plan Schedule (PRCP Schedule) to be prepared as a specific part of the PRC Plan.
 The PRCP Schedule is intended to provide additional detail regarding the rehabilitation objectives described in the PRC Plan, to set rehabilitation milestones and to confirm when each milestone will be met.

-A guideline will be developed to support the requirements for PRC Plans and PRCP Schedules and to ensure the structure and content are consistent and comprehensive, and will include information relevant to both new and existing mines, and different commodities.
+A guideline will be developed to support the requirements for PRC Plans and PRCP Schedules and ensures the structure and content are consistent and comprehensive, and will include information relevant to both new and existing mines, and different commodities.

 The Bill also confirms that land rehabilitation will be required as soon as reasonably practicable after land is ‘available for rehabilitation’, which is defined to be land that is not being mined or used for related infrastructure, unless it will be mined within 10 years or has permanent infrastructure that will be retained.